 - World of Darkness: Armory includes rules for using a nail gun as an improvised weapon.
 Notably, they have to be modified to use them at range, and in doing so, you lose any sort of accuracy.

-- Quake has Nine Inch Nail Guns.
+- The first game has Nine Inch Nail Guns.
 Contrary to most examples, they're some of the most accurate weapons in the game, and they're actual dedicated weapons: the super nailgun is essentially a gatling gun that spits out iron stakes.
-Secondary Fire switches them to flaming nails.

-- Quake II Mission Pack 2: Ground Zero introduced the ETF Rifle - despite the name, it was basically just the nail gun from Quake I that ignored armor.
-It even sounded like the nail gun!
+- Quake II Mission Pack 2: Ground Zero introduced the ETF Rifle - despite the name, it's by all means the nail gun from Quake I, stylized to fit the Quake II aesthetics, that ignores armor and shields.
+It even sounds like the original nailgun.

 - Quake III: Arena has shotgun nail guns.
 A nail gun that fires a shotgun-like burst of 9 inch barbed railroad spikes.
 Getting hit with this is almost always a One-Hit Kill and causes you to get thrown backwards a huge distance, sometimes leading to a fall to your death.